* → Montcrest School Principals

 Montcrest created a new vocal music room, private music studio, grade 6 classroom, and made improvements to the Aftercare & MPA room.

-Montcrest School hosts first iSteam Night.
+Montcrest School hosts first iSTEAM Night.

-Danson House renovated to improve classrooms and create a new performing arts dance studio and Athletic office.
+Danson House is renovated to improve classrooms and create a new performing arts dance studio and Athletic office.

-Montcrest School launches Building Together Campaign to commence its largest ever building project to transform learning and teaching spaces.
+Montcrest School launches the Building Together Campaign to commence its largest ever building project to transform learning and teaching spaces.